Have you heard about optimal fetal positioning but not sure what it is?

 How Do I Know What Position My Baby Is In?

 When the baby is anterior, the back feels hard and smooth and rounded on one side of your tummy, and you will normally feel kicks under your ribs.

-When the baby is posterior, your tummy may look flatter and feel more squishy, and you may feel arms and legs towards the front, and kicks on the front towards the middle of your tummy.
+When the baby is posterior (back against your back), your tummy may look flatter and feel more squishy.
+You may feel arms and legs towards the front, and kicks on the front towards the middle of your tummy.

 The area around your belly button may dip into a concave, saucer-like shape.

 The baby’s back is on the heaviest side of its body.
 This means the back will naturally gravitate towards the lowest side of the mother’s abdomen.